Wind-WindKids/winding/samples/sophieandwind/ice.md

 The help didn’t come from the Dragon.
 Or from his dad, or his school books, or even flying.

-It came from an old Pixar movie.
+It came from an old Pixar cartoon.

-He hadn’t planned to watch it — just something to fill a rainy evening.
+He hadn’t planned to watch it — just clicked play at random.
-But halfway through, as the cartoon lit up with swirls of color and emotion, it clicked.
+But halfway through, as the cartoon lit up with ice hockey and emotions, it clicked.

-Was Sophie scared that time she’d snapped at him?
+Was Sophie scared that time she snapped and bit him?
-Hungry when she’d hit him and stepped on his foot?
+Hungry, when she kicked him and stomped on his foot?
-Annoyed, that time she’d said, “Don’t touch me”?
+Annoyed, when she said, “Don’t touch me”?
-And that skunky bread smell from a crumpled can he’d once noticed in her bag.
-He knew what it really was, and he had guessed it really didn't help.
+And that skunky bread smell from a crumpled can in her bag — he knew what it really was, and guessed it hadn’t helped.

 She wasn’t just cold.
 She was changing — like the girl in Pixar.

-Her crash, getting scared, and puberty hit them, he realized.
+Her crash, her fear, and puberty had hit them both, he realized.

-All the books taught him that girls were equal, not one taught that they were different.
+All the books had taught him that girls were equal.
+Not one had taught him they were different.

 He couldn’t change the past, but he had complained bitterly to the Dragon.

 --
 dragon_abroad: spread, landscape-oriented